feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 author: Josh Tynjala

 ---
-# Creating custom item renderers with `FeathersControl` and `IListItemRenderer`, `ITreeItemRenderer`, or `IGroupedListItemRenderer`
+# Creating custom item renderers with `FeathersControl` and `IListItemRenderer`, `IDataGridCellRenderer`, `ITreeItemRenderer`, or `IGroupedListItemRenderer`

 The [`FeathersControl`](../api-reference/feathers/core/FeathersControl.html) class it the most basic foundation of all Feathers user interface components, including item renderers.
-With that in mind, if you need a custom item renderer for a [`List`](list.html), [`Tree`](tree.html) or [`GroupedList`](grouped-list.html), you're actually going to create a [custom Feathers component](index.html#custom-components).
+With that in mind, if you need a custom item renderer for a [`List`](list.html), [`DataGrid`](data-grid.html), [`Tree`](tree.html) or [`GroupedList`](grouped-list.html), you're actually going to create a [custom Feathers component](index.html#custom-components).
 An item renderer will have a few extra properties that are needed to communicate with its owner, but ultimately, it will be very similar to any regular Feathers component.

-Feathers includes three interfaces that define the API used by the `List`, `Tree`, or `GroupedList` components to communicate with their item renderers.
+Feathers includes several interfaces that define the API used by the `List`, `DataGrid`, `Tree`, or `GroupedList` components to communicate with their item renderers.

 -   [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) can be used to implement an item renderer for [`List`](list.html).

+-   [`IDataGridCellRenderer`](../api-reference/feathers/controls/renderers/IDataGridCellRenderer.html) can be used to implement an item renderer for [`DataGrid`](data-grid.html).

 -   [`ITreeItemRenderer`](../api-reference/feathers/controls/renderers/ITreeItemRenderer.html) can be used to implement an item renderer for [`Tree`](tree.html).